thearyadev/MSRF/README.md

 I'm also not currently aware of any IP bans or rate limits for a single IP when it comes to point collection and reward redemption, as I haven't encountered this in my testing.
 If this concerns you, i advise you use a VPN.
 If this becomes a major problem I may incorporate proxy servers into this project.

 ### Breaking Changes
 Microsoft can make changes at any time.
 They may break the farmer.
-I've designed this so that whichever component doesn't work, is simply skipped, outputting a critical error then continuing to the next task.
+I've designed this so that whichever component does not work, is simply skipped, outputting a critical error then continuing to the next task.
 When breaking changes are known, I will work towards fixing them.

 ### Not working?